 Dan & Barb Humphrey

-Dan & Barb have been married for over forty-five years and have a passion for helping couples have a meaningful relationship together.
+Dan & Barb have been married for fifty years and have a passion for helping couples have a meaningful relationship together.
 They have taught several marriage classes, worked with engaged couples, and have coached couples who have gone through a crisis in their relationship.
-They have three children, all married, and they enjoy their ten grandchildren.
+They have three children, all married, and they enjoy their eleven grandchildren.
 Over the years, Barb & Dan have participated in World Wide Marriage Encounter, a variety of marriage retreats and conferences, and are trained as Prepare/Enrich facilitators.
 Barb has had extensive training in Marriage and Family relations through the American Association of Christian Counselors and has a diploma in Biblical Lay Counseling.
 They are marriage coaches and not professional marriage counselors or therapists.

 Ron graduated from OSU in 1970 with a BS in Civil Engineering and spent his whole career in the construction industry.
 He retired from Kokosing Construction Company in 2014 after 37 years of service there.
 Ron is married to Viki Cochran, and they have two married children and 10 grandchildren.
 He is a member at NewLife Community Church in Fredericktown where he shares in the teaching of the Adult Bible Fellowship class.
 Ron has been actively involved in the ministry of church planting and the training of pastors in Russia and the former Soviet bloc countries since 1993.
 His role with TouchPointe is Workforce Development Coordinator with the KnoxWorks program.
 He makes personal contact with potential “Core Employers.”
 These are employers who understand the philosophy of KnoxWorks and are willing to hire KW graduates.